 When configuring a system to have more than one Fibaro Home Center Controller, one of them must be the Master and others are then the Slaves.
 Only the Fibaro Home 3 Controller is capable of working as a Master, the Fibaro Home Center 3 Lite Controller can't be used as a Master.
 Both can be used as Slaves.

-In a recent firmware update, Hubitat also introduced a native "Hub Mesh" capability so you no longer need to install any third-party code.
+In a recent firmware update, Hubitat also introduced a native "Hub Mesh" capability so you no longer need to install any third-party code if all you require is a simple way to link together multiple Hubitat Elevation Controllers.

 Home Automation Support